-The instantaneous protection (INST) is designed to provide a minimum 2 cycle total response time.
+The instantaneous protection (INST) is designed to typically provIde no less than 2 cycle total response time.
 To provide this fast response time the rms current detection level and display readout may differ somewhat from a true rms ampere value, if a significant percentage harmonic current is present.